LoganFlaherty/sigil-language/README.md

 ## Recent Updates
 - Heavily optimized the interpreter to only be ~2.5x slower than raw python.
-- Supports the standard data types (int, float, string literal, and bools)
+- Supports the basic data types (int, float, string literal, and bools).
+No arrays yet, but soon.

 ## Design
 Syntax: